Bridgefield Street Pocket Park

 As year out students we jumped at the chance to take on this amazing opportunity.
 I don’t think that you ever forget the first project that you see go from sketch to site.
 Seeing the design evolve on site has been a real learning curve.
 We’ve had to stand up for the key landscape-focused elements, such as retaining the density of planting, and it has been a challenge to retain those features that will hopefully make the scheme ‘unique’.
 However, we’ve also learnt that sometimes you can fit more within the budget than first thought!!

 The parklet and pocket park’s use will be monitored over the next 3 months.
-It is exiting to know that, if successful, similar pocket spaces could be rolled out across Greater Manchester’s ten districts to enhance residential streets, business locations and areas near schools.
+It is exciting to know that, if successful, similar pocket spaces could be rolled out across Greater Manchester’s ten districts to enhance residential streets, business locations and areas near schools.
 These flexible mini-parks could be delivered through the Mayor’s Cycling and Walking Challenge Fund, and TfGM has launched a mapping tool for people to comment online about exactly where they think parklets could be located across the city-region.

 Reclaiming the streets and making journeys on foot and by bike will help improve the happiness and health of residents, and make our towns and cities more ‘liveable’!